Certifying localizable quantum properties with constant sample complexity: Overview of Methods and Results

-\textit{Entanglement certification.} Our method enables highly efficient certification of entanglement.
+\textit{Entanglement certification.} In Sec.~\ref{sec:certifying_entanglement}, we show that our method enables highly efficient certification of entanglement.
 For bipartite entanglement, we show that localizable entanglement on a small subsystem suffices to certify entanglement across exponentially many bipartitions with constant sample complexity.
-More strikingly, we establish a highly efficient method for certifying \emph{fully inseparable entanglement}—entanglement across all possible bipartitions~\cite{Eisert2006MultiparticleEntanglement}—using only logarithmic sample complexity.
-Fully inseparable entanglement is a crucial resource for quantum error correction~\cite{Rodriguez2021CertificationGME} and for the activation of genuine multipartite entanglement~\cite{Palazuelos2022FullyInseparableGMEActivation}, making our certification protocol especially valuable.
-We further demonstrate its efficiency on several Hamiltonian systems.
+More strikingly, we establish a highly efficient method for certifying \emph{fully inseparable entanglement}, namely entanglement across all possible bipartitions~\cite{Eisert2006MultiparticleEntanglement}, using only logarithmic sample complexity.
+Fully inseparable entanglement is a crucial resource for quantum error correction~\cite{Rodriguez2021CertificationGME} and for the activation of genuine multipartite entanglement~\cite{Palazuelos2022FullyInseparableGMEActivation}, making our certification protocol especially valuable. \begin{corollary}[Certifying fully inseparable entanglement, informal] If the target state exhibits localizable entanglement on certain small subsystems, then fully inseparable entanglement can be certified with $\mathcal{O}(\log n)$ sample complexity while achieving constant robustness. \end{corollary}

-\begin{corollary}[Certifying fully inseparable entanglement, informal] If the target state exhibits localizable entanglement on certain small subsystems, then fully inseparable entanglement can be certified with $\mathcal{O}(\log n)$ sample complexity while achieving constant noise robustness. \end{corollary}
+Beyond establishing the performance of this entanglement certification method for deep-thermalized states and random brickwork-circuit states, we also numerically demonstrate its efficiency across random stabilizer states and various Hamiltonian systems (see Table~\ref{tab:results_summary}).